Mo7ammedFarahat/cactus/doc/sa_refgraph_hackathon_2023.md

 ### Cactus Setup

 **Important:** We will be using [Cactus v2.6.11](https://github.com/ComparativeGenomicsToolkit/cactus/releases/tag/v2.6.11) for this tutorial.
-Be warned that it may not work for newer or older versions.
+Be warned that some steps may not work for older (or newer) versions.

 For simplicity, all cactus will be run in "single-machine" mode via its [docker](https://www.docker.com/) image.
 Cactus also supports distributed computing environments via [slurm](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/progressive.md#running-on-a-cluster) and [AWS/Mesos](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/running-in-aws.md).